perrybutler/astral/README.md

 * Entity component system, works similar to Unity
 * Components include atlas, image, collider, particle, rigidbody, text, input, custom

+*What makes Astral unique?* It comes with a built-in editor.
+Oh, Unreal had that 20 years ago you say?
+Not quite :D Imagine starting a game of Unreal, then opening UnrealEd and modifying the game as you're playing it.
+You can't do that, not even today, 20 years later with Unreal Engine 4.
+But that's what Astral can do.
+A single keyboard shortcut will switch between play and edit modes in real-time.
+This is possible because we are using JavaScript as it was designed - a fully dynamic scripting language - rather than treating JS like a compiled assembly language, which is what most JS game engines and even modern JS frameworks attempt to do.
+So that's what sets Astral apart from nearly all other game engines.

+**Warning:** this code is pre-alpha and nowhere near production ready.
+Use at your own risk.

 **Disclaimer:** the graphics depicted on this page (in the screen captures) are for demonstration purposes only and remain copyrighted by their respective owners/publishers.
 Specifically Gravity/Ragnarok Online and Gamesys/Here Be Monsters.

-**Warning:** this code is pre-alpha and nowhere near production ready.
-Use at your own risk.

 ## Updates